-- [Scripture] yet to be disclosed. - ii.
-36:4 Elihu seems to start well but soon presumes to speak from "perfect knowledge" essentially as God's ambassador, however he fails to break from a human perspective in his argument.
-Such a boast demonstrates his lack of understanding.
-Afterward, God speaks and introduces an entirely new dimension of human understanding of evil, pain, and suffering. - d.
-God's Dialogue 38:1-40:5 - i.
-38:1-40:5 God's 1st Discourse and Job Humbled: - 1.
-God's covenant name of YHWH indicates that God is reminding Job of their covenant together.
+ii.
+38:1-40:5 - God's 1st Discourse:

+- 1. God's covenant name of YHWH indicates that God is reminding Job of their covenant together.
 It's a reminder that God is faithful. - 2.
 38:1 God speaks from the storm [whirlwind] God is speaking from the center of the chaos that Job is fearful of.
 God speaking from this place of fear demonstrates to Job that God is with Job in the midst of his trials.
-This challenges the concept of Job's and his generation of presumptive blessing for covenant obedience. - 3.
+This notion challenges the concept of Job and his generation of presumptive blessing for covenant obedience. - 3.
+38:2-3 God chastises Job for his presumptive conclusions. - 4.
 38:4-38 The text also shows that God doesn't explain the suffering to Job, and instead launches into existential questions about creation.
 God also bypasses the accusations Job's friends provided.
 The net result is that God provides boundaries for a complex universe to operate within, and that creation is responsible to its Creator.
 The playing out of God's Sovereign will is within restraints on the chaotic energy that threatens humanity and creation itself.
 The covenant God provided should be enough.
 All things are not necessarily comprehendible by humanity.
-We are a part of the created order, and must find our place in it rather than decree how it should function. - a.
+We are a part of the created order and must find our place in it rather than decree how it should function. - a.
 The "Light in the sky" exposes the wicked on earth 38:12-15. - b.
 Light finally reigns over darkness. - c.
 No living mortal has seen what lies beyond the grave 38:16-18. - d.
 The storm that so troubled Job is not arbitrary, and mortals may only observe but cannot understand God's purposes 38:22-30. - e.
 The same applies to wild animal life which doesn't need to fit into the patterns we deem "good" 38:39-39:30. - f.
-The result of all this is that all of these natural paradoxes can only be resolved in God 39:19-30. - 4.
-40:1-3 In conclusion, a mortal cannot instruct God and it is folly to seek an arbitrator to whom God must answer. - 5.
+The result of all this is that all of these natural paradoxes can only be resolved in God 39:19-30. - 5.
+40:1-3 In conclusion, a mortal cannot instruct God and it is folly to seek an arbitrator to whom God must answer. - 6.
 40:4-5 Job remains in humbled silence until God is finished, and then he confesses his unworthiness.
-The result is a new understanding and dependent relationship with God. - ii.
-40:6-42:6 God's 2nd Discourse:
+The result is a new understanding and dependent relationship with God.

+iii.
+40:6-42:6 - God's 2nd Discourse: